higgi13425/medicaldata/README.md

 and `covid_testing` is the name of the dataset.<br>
 <br>
-You can also load the data with `data("blood_storage")`, where you insert the appropriate dataset name inside the quotes.
+You can also load the data with `data("blood_storage")`, where you insert the appropriate dataset name inside the quotes, but this gets you into the clunky world of _Promises_.

 5. This dataset (loaded with `data()` will appear in your Environment tab as a `<Promise>`.
 This is part of `lazyloading` in R. It tells you the data are accessible, but R won't load it until you _actually_ need it.

 6. To activate and _actually_ load your data, either run `View(blood_storage)` or run `head(blood_storage)`.
 Then the dataframe will appear in your Environment tab and you can use the data. <br>
 You may prefer to directly assign the dataset to an object in your Environment, with <br>
 `blood <- medicaldata::blood_storage` <br>
 where the name of the dataset comes after the double colon, and `blood` is the name of the new object (a dataframe) in your environment.
+This actually loads your data and assigns it to an object, rather than making a _Promise_ for later.

-7. You can click on the links below to view the codebook and/or description doc for each dataset. <br>
+7. You can click on the links below to view the codebook and/or description document for each dataset. <br>

 ### Datasets